openstack/cloudkitty/doc/source/installation.rst

     mysql -uroot -p << EOF
     CREATE DATABASE cloudkitty;
-    GRANT ALL PRIVILEGES ON cloudkitty.* TO 'cloudkitty'@'localhost' IDENTIFIED BY 'CK_DBPASS';
+    GRANT ALL PRIVILEGES ON cloudkitty.* TO 'cloudkitty'@'localhost' IDENTIFIED BY 'CK_DBPASSWORD';
     EOF

+If you need to authorize the cloudkitty mysql user from another host you have to change the line accordingly.

 Run the database synchronisation scripts::